PlanetLive/LinearA/README.md

 We've combined three breakthroughs to unravel an ancient Minoan [story of sailing and love](disc):

 The resulting seasonal story - from the FOUR sides of the disc - is astounding! &nbsp;Each side is read in TWO directions, starting with summer (side A, clockwise, then flip to B, then side A again counter-clockwise).
 The practice of inverting phrases is called kaibun in Japanese - it's common and easy since characters represent vowel sounds.
-The Japanese and Minoan spoken languages are similar to Indus Valley, Sri Lanka and Korea which were likely all participants in the mirror and drum trading network - which likely has origins in Africa.
+The Japanese and Minoan spoken languages are similar to Indus Valley, Sri Lanka and Korea which were likely all participants in the mirror and drum trading network - which connected trade from Africa to Europe and Asia.

 Cracking the Linear A seasons of the disc was made possible by:
 1. The vocal values of Linear B applied to Linear A by [Gareth Owens](https://greekcitytimes.com/2024/02/09/phaistos-disc-mystery/).